-If you are creative and like to write or design, you've already added advertising to your top five list of career opportunities.
+If you are creative and like to write or design, you've probably already added advertising to your top five list of career opportunities.
 Working in a major ad agency's creative department is a dream job for most, but you may find you would rather work in a small ad agency, in-house agency, or even on your own as a freelancer.

-However, there are plenty of other types of people involved in a successful ad campaign that don't actually create the ads.
+However, there are plenty of other types of people involved in a successful ad campaign that don't create the ads.
 Account executives, traffic managers, media coordinators, media directors, researchers, and other non-creatives work in the advertising industry.

 Are You Ready For a High-Pressure Environment?

 How good are you with stress?
 Can you work under tight deadlines?
 Can you handle getting calls in the middle of the night, from irate creative directors or clients?
-This is the norm for anyone in advertising, but especially for those in big agencies services huge clients.
+It is the norm for anyone in advertising, but especially for those in big agencies servicing huge clients.

 People have lost their jobs over a failed ad campaign.
-When a client pulls his or her ad dollars because of poor results, the proverbial heads do roll.
+When a client pulls their ad dollars because of poor results, the proverbial heads do roll.

 You would be surprised by how many changes a simple print ad can go through before it reaches final approval.
-This holds true even for major ad agencies with big name clients.
-But if you have a thinner skin than a certain Donald Trump, who seemingly cannot take criticism of any kind, then you will not do well in this business.
+It holds true even for major ad agencies with big-name clients.
+But if you have thin skin then you will not do well in this business.

 TV and movies make advertising look like a glamorous life.
-People stroll around, playing pool, going to parties, traveling around the world.
+People stroll around, playing pool, going to parties, and traveling around the world.
 That is not typical.
-Working in the field is very rewarding but it does take a lot of work and a lot of long hours.
+Working in the field is very rewarding, but it does take a lot of work and a lot of long hours.

-Are you willing to start out at the bottom of the totem pole and work your way up to the corner office with a view?
+Are you willing to start out at the bottom and work your way up to the corner office with a view?
 Advertising salaries won't make you rich overnight when you're just starting out.